-- When we get to the actual conferring of diplomas you will be asked to rise and come forward by degrees.
+- During the conferring of diplomas, graduates are asked to rise and come forward by degrees.

-- The faculty marshal will stay with you until the first person for that major goes onto the stage, at which point the marshal goes across to the “hand-shaking spot” where s/he will be joined by your department head or representative.
+- The faculty marshal will remain with the graduates until the first person for that major enters the stage, at which point the marshal moves to the “hand-shaking position” where s/he is joined by the department head or representative.

-- You should wait at the bottom of the stage steps for your name to be called.
+- Graduates are to wait at the bottom of the stage steps for their name to be called.

 Returning to your seat:

-- Don’t worry about getting back to the same seat from which you came.
-Do plan to return to the same row, approximately in the same vicinity from whence you came.
-The idea is to keep everything moving smoothly and gracefully and not having people passing in front of each other and obscuring the view of the stage for the audience.
+- Return to the same row after exiting the stage.
+The idea is to keep everything moving smoothly and gracefully and to prevent people from passing in front of each other obscuring the audience's view of the stage.

 - Graduate degrees are awarded first.

-- If you are receiving a graduate degree, please give your hood to one of the stage organizers, when you arrive.
-One or both will be in the student robing area prior to the ceremony.
+- If you are receiving a graduate degree, please hand your hood to one of the stage organizers in the student robing area upon arrival prior to the ceremony.

 - The hooding is usually done by the graduate advisors.
-If you have someone in particular you wish to hood you, please let Dr. Lesko (firstname.lastname@example.org) know as soon as possible so arrangements can be made.
+If you have someone in particular you wish to hood you, please let Amie Hufton, firstname.lastname@example.org , know as soon as possible.